 Well not to be cliche but I've been drawing ever since I grasped that I liked making marks on blank things, and that paper would get me praise whereas walls got me lectures.

 But since I you're after a more detailed answer - I first started to draw with purpose when my dad, who is also artistically inclined, let me read his 2000 AD comics and told me to copy pages I liked in order to improve my anatomy skills.
-He also showed me the work he did for his O level art way back in the 1980's and little me was blown away at how COOL his art was.
+He also showed me the work he did for his O level art way back in the 80's and little me was blown away at how cool his art was.
 It was full of gory black and white detail, crammed with skulls and death and lots of cool gritty heroes and monsters on motorbikes.

 I decided I wanted to draw like that.
 And while my style hasn't evolved as raw as his or the artists that inspired him, It's still full of skeletons and monsters.
 And I am very very fine with that.